Create a capture session

 You can also review the geography of the actual project data (ground control points, automatic tie points, image positions).

-The automatic tie points are drawn in the Display pane.
+The automatic tie points are drawn in the globe view.

-The Display pane updates to show the manual tie points symbolized by the RMS of the reprojection errors.
+The globe view updates to show the manual tie points symbolized by the RMS of the reprojection errors.

-- On the QA tool, click the Automatic Tie Points tab.
+10. On the Quality Assurance view, click the Automatic Tie Points tab.

 The table shows the automatic tie points.